orlp/pygrafix/docs/pygrafix.window.key.rst

 :mod:`pygrafix.window.key` --- Key constants
 ============================================

+.. module:: pygrafix.window.key
+    :synopsis: Key constants for :mod:`pygrafix.window`.

-This module contains constants to be used with :mod:`pygrafix.window`.
+This module contains key constants that are used with :mod:`pygrafix.window`.

 .. data::
     _0